 - For tax years 2003-2005, the bill temporarily added two new personal income tax rates and brackets.
-The top rate increases from 6.85% in 2002 to 7.7% through 2005. - New personal income tax estimated tax requirements were created for flow-through entities with nonresident members, and for nonresident individuals with sales of real property. - Increased fees for LLCs expands them to single-member LLCs and accelerates the due date from April 15 to January 30. - The state sales tax rate was temporarily increased from 4.0% to 4.25% effective June 1, 2003 to May 31, 2005. - The year-round sales tax exemption was suspended for clothing and footwear for 1 year, and two 1-week exemption periods were given. - For tax years beginning after 2002 and for property placed in service on or after June 1, 2002, the New York State personal income tax (and corporate franchise tax) is partially decoupled from federal SDA provisions.
-An exception exists with respect to qualified Resurgence Zone property and qualified New York Liberty Zone property.
-There will be further changes to this provision prior to, during, or after filing season. - For tax years beginning after 2002, an additional modification is required for sport utility vehicle expensing.
-The amount deducted on the federal return by a taxpayer (except an eligible farmer) under I.R.C. §179 with a vehicle weight over 6000 pounds will be modified both in the first year and for any recapture amount in federal AGI. - A new waste tire fee of \$2.50 has been imposed on each new tire sold effective September 12, 2003.
-Many other fees for filing, registrations, and so on were increased under the 2003 budget bill.
+The top rate increased from 6.85% in 2002 to 7.7% through 2005.
+With a one-eight of a percentage decrease in the 7.5% bracket in tax year 2004. - New personal income tax estimated tax requirements were created for flow-through entities with nonresident members, and for nonresident individuals with sales of real property. - Increased fees for LLCs expands them to single-member LLCs and accelerates the due date from April 15 to January 30. - The state sales tax rate was temporarily increased from 4.0% to 4.25% effective June 1, 2003 to May 31, 2005. - The year-round sales tax exemption was suspended for clothing and footwear for 1 year, and two 1-week exemption periods were given. - For tax years beginning after 2002 and for property placed in service on or after June 1, 2003, the New York State personal income tax (and corporate franchise tax) is partially decoupled from federal SDA provisions.
+An exception exists with respect to qualified Resurgence Zone property and qualified New York Liberty Zone property. - For tax years beginning after 2002, an additional modification is required for sport utility vehicle expensing.
+The amount deducted on the federal return by a taxpayer (except an eligible farmer) under I.R.C. §179 with a vehicle weight over 6000 pounds will be modified both in the first year and for any recapture amount in federal AGI.